William A. Drake

-William A. Drake (December 9, 1899 – October 28, 1965), was an American screenwriter.
-He wrote 7 films between 1932 and 1939.
-His best-known work is the 1932 film Grand Hotel, which won the Academy Award for Best Picture.
+William A. Drake (December 9, 1899 – October 28, 1965), was an American screenwriter, playwright, and translator.
+He translated several German language plays for Broadway, and also adapted several German language works for the stage, including Vicki Baum's novel Grand Hotel.
+He subsequently adapted his stage play version of Baum's book into the 1932 film Grand Hotel, which won the Academy Award for Best Picture.
+He also wrote several screenplays for RKO Pictures.